The Magi and the Christmas

 natural origin.
 It is entirely possible that it was supernatural from start to finish.

-Or it could have been that the first sighting was natural, (i.e. the aligning of
+Or it could have been that the first sighting was natural, (like the aligning of

 planets,) and later the light was supernatural, something like what appeared to